I'm Every Woman: Release history

-Other versions/in popular culture
+Other versions

 After the popularity of the Whitney Houston version, The Oprah Winfrey Show unveiled its "I'm Every Woman" campaign in the 1993–94 season, using a cover version with remade lyrics in promos and an instrumental rendition used as the theme song.
 Girls Aloud covered "I'm Every Woman" on the UK Discomania album released in 2004.
 In 2006, it was recorded in the fifth season of American Idol by Mandisa, and put on the album American Idol Season 5: Encores.
 Country pop singer and songwriter Taylor Swift also recorded the song when she was trying to get a record label.

-The Chaka Khan version of the song was featured in the King of the Hill Season 11 episode The Peggy Horror Picture Show.